 The Dynastic Cycle is used to describe the rise and fall of the early powerful dynasties in China.
 These were the Shang, Zhou, Qin, and Han Dynasties.

-The Zhou dynasty reigned from 1045-256 BCE and established The Mandate of Heaven, a belief that a ruler’s authority came from a higher power and could also be taken away if he acted unjustly.
+The Zhou dynasty reigned from 1046-256 BCE and established The Mandate of Heaven, a belief that a ruler’s authority came from a higher power and could also be taken away if he acted unjustly.
 The Zhou Dynasty was large and relied upon a decentralized administration and feudal system.
-It came to an end; however, when individual states became too strong as a result of decentralization.
+It came to an end however, when individual states became too strong as a result of this decentralization.
 This led to the beginning of The Warring States Period.

-The Han Dynasty ruled from 202 BCE-220 CE.
+The Han Dynasty ruled from 206 BCE-220 CE.
 It is sometimes referred to as the Golden Age of China.
-Under Han Wudi, the Han dynasty conquered Vietnam and Koea and fought off the Northern nomadic people of Xiongnu.
-The Han were great inventors creating items like paper, iron casting, and agriculture techniques like crop rotation.
+Under Han Wudi, the Han dynasty conquered Vietnam and Korea and fought off the Northern nomadic people of Xiongnu.
+The Han were great inventors creating items like paper, iron casting, and agricultural techniques such as crop rotation.
 The empire became rich from establishing trade on The Silk Road.
 They traded valuable goods such as iron, silk and paper.